 Ok, let's start !

-If you want a quick example, refer to the Quick Start
+If you want a quick example with commands, refer to the Quick Start

 page.
 Otherwise, the